 Prior to Google, Ed was a full professor of Electrical Engineering at the University of California, Santa Barbara (UCSB).
 He joined UCSB in 1999 after receiving his PhD from Stanford University, and was tenured in 2003 and promoted to full professor in 2006.
 Ed has served on ACM (SIGMOD, KDD, MM, CIKM), VLDB, IEEE, WWW, and SIAM conference program committees, and co-chaired several conferences including MMM, ACM MM, ICDE, and WWW.
 He is a recipient of the NSF Career Award, IBM Faculty Partnership Award, and Google Innovation Award.
-He is a Fellow of IEEE for his contributions to scalable machine learning.
+He is also an IEEE Fellow for his contributions to scalable machine learning.

 In 2012, Ed published Nomadic Eternity, a collection of his selected poetry work.